Yowiee/recipes-new/content/german_rhubarb_almond_cake.md

 image_height: 400
 date: 2024-05-20T22:05:03+02:00
 tags: ["cake", "dessert"] #tags for your recipe
-tagline: "he base of the cake is rich and buttery and is topped with chopped rhubarb and a decadent baked almond custard."
+tagline: "The base of the cake is rich and buttery and is topped with chopped rhubarb and a decadent baked almond custard."
 servings: 8
 prep_time: 15 #in minutes #can be BLANK
 cook: true # If we are cooking this, leave true, if we are cooling set to false